vagiedd/Machine-Learning/README.md

 3. [machine-learning-ex](#machine-learning-ex)

 ## MachineLearning
 Python modules that implement various machine learning models such as linear regression, logisitic regression, and neural network.
 Adadelta.py is a modified gradient descent type algorithm (arXiv:1212.5701).
 The machine learning modules also contain examples that reproduce results from the Matlab coursera homework assignments.
 The relavent data files are included.
 Supervised.py combines the three mentioned modules.
+With the exception of neural networks, the regression modules have built in polynomial feature options and feature scaling.
+The neural network can support any number of hidden layers.
+All modules have regularization built in.

 ## Notebooks
-Implementations of some of my machine learning modules in jupyter notebooks.
-Included are results and plots after training the ML models on data given in my online course.
+Implementations of some of my personal machine learning modules in jupyter notebooks.
+The .py modules are located in the MachineLearning folder but they are directly coded inside the notebooks.
+The data is taken from my coursera homework.

+- LinearRegression.ipynb: Implements both linear and polynomial regularized regression.
+Includes plots of cost function history and a contour plot of training parameter history.
+- LogisticRegression.ipynb: Implements linear and polynomial regularized regression.
+Includes plots of cost function history and the decision boundary of the binary classifiers.
+- NeuralNetwork.ipynb: Implements a neural network to detect handwritten data.

 ## Projects